krzosa/Sublime_RemedyBG/README.md

 Optional:

-- If remedybg is not on your path or has different name, change remedy_executable in your personal sublime settings, look at Remedy.sublime-settings for syntax reference.
+- If remedybg is not on your path or has different name, change remedy_executable in your personal sublime settings, look at ```Remedy.sublime-settings``` for syntax reference.
-- Setup visual studio developer's prompt or "vcvarsall", look at vcvarsall section in readme.
+- Setup visual studio developer's prompt or ```vcvarsall.bat```, look at vcvarsall section in readme.

 ### Usage

 By default plugin binds to standard debugger hotkeys.
-You can edit them in your personal sublime keybindings, look at "Default.sublime-keymap" for syntax reference.
+You can edit them in your personal sublime keybindings, look at ```Default.sublime-keymap``` for syntax reference.
 - Ctrl + F10: Run to cursor
 - F5: Start debugging
 - Shift + F5: Stop debugging